 In 1994, TPACT purchased a square block of land, appraised at \$1.6 million, with a combination of public and private funds to become a parking facility.
 This parking lot is to be used and operated as a public parking lot for the benefit of TPACT, patrons of the PAC, and members of the public.
 In 1995, TPACT contracted with the Tulsa Parking Authority to operate and maintain the parking lot, services including but not limited to daily operation, revenue collection, security, repair, billing and marketing.
-For services provided, TPACT remits to the Tulsa Parking Authority a management fee of \$5,000 annually.
 In 2008, it was agreed that the north half of the parking lot shall be used for visitors and guests of Tulsa City Hall, except at such times events or performances are held at the PAC.
-For the years ended June 30, 2021 and 2020, the parking lot generated \$114,000 and \$322,000, respectively in revenue and incurred \$81,000 and \$182,000, respectively in expenses.
-During 2020, TPACT entered into discussions with a potential buyer for the sale of the parking lot.
-Execution of the contract is expected in fiscal year 2022.
+In 2021, TPACT did not renew the contract for Tulsa Parking Authority to operate and maintain the parking lot.
+For the years ended June 30, 2022 and 2021, the parking lot generated approximately \$297,000 and \$114,000, respectively, in revenue and incurred approximately \$145,000 and \$81,000, respectively, in expenses.
+During 2022, TPACT entered into a contract with a potential buyer for the sale of the parking lot.
+Management expects closing of the contract in fiscal year 2023.